🚨 Scam Guide · 2026

 How to Avoid

-• Choose your own venue for any date — somewhere you've independently found with good reviews
+• Choose your own venue for any date — somewhere you've independently found with good reviews.

-• Ask for a price list before anything is served
+• Ask for a price list before anything is served.

-• Never sign a bill or authorize payment while intoxicated
+• Never sign a bill or authorize payment while intoxicated.

-• File a credit card chargeback immediately — you may have recourse
+• File a credit card chargeback immediately — you may have recourse.

 Scam #2

-The Unofficial Taxi No-Meter Rip-Off
+The DXB Airport Unofficial Taxi Tout

 ⚠️ High